14 Link Building Strategies from a Technical SEO Expert

 As you can see, Ahrefs is a favorite tool of mine.
 My team and I use it a lot when building backlinks and finding exciting new opportunities for our clients and our own site.

 3. See what sites rank on BuzzSumo

-Another great tool that can help you find amazing sites for link building is BuzzSumo.
+Another great tool that can help you find amazing sites for your link building strategy is BuzzSumo.